nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Lincoln, NE 68509

-Individuals that wish to search for an inmate can also visit third-party websites that maintain inmate information on their database.
+Individuals who wish to search for an inmate may also visit third-party websites that maintain inmate information in their databases.

 Are Incarceration Records Public in Nebraska?

-Incarceration records in Nebraska are non-confidential information that is available to members of the public.
-Following the Nebraska Public Records Law, custodians of incarceration records can provide incarceration records to inquirers who wish to copy or inspect them.
-Information that is available to obtain includes the criminal history of the subject of the record and the prison facility of incarceration.
+Incarceration records in Nebraska are non-confidential information available to the public.
+Following the Nebraska Public Records Law, custodians of incarceration records can provide records to inquirers who wish to copy or inspect them.
+Information available to obtain includes the criminal history of the subject of the record and the prison facility of incarceration.
 However, members of the general public do not have access to private incarceration information in Nebraska.

 • The name of the person involved in the record, unless said person is a juvenile